SocketMobile/.github/profile/README.md

 **We strongly recommend to watch the repositories used by your application.**

 ## iOS development

-This [repository](https://github.com/SocketMobile/swift-package-capturesdk) has been moved but we will continue to update the README with the latest news, so please watch for it to not miss out on new releases.

 |      CaptureSDK     |  Note |
 |----------|-------|